 Targeted therapy: Targeted therapy involves using specific drugs that target cancer cells based on their unique characteristics.
 It may be combined with other treatments, such as chemotherapy or radiation therapy.

 Hyperthermic intraperitoneal chemotherapy (HIPEC): It is a two-step procedure.
 Cancerous tumors are surgically removed and then heated chemotherapy drugs are applied directly to kill any remaining cancer cells that may have been left behind during surgery.

-Peritoneal cancer is generally considered a more aggressive type of cancer, with lower survival rates than other types of cancer.
-However, advances in treatments have shown promise in improving outcomes for some patients with peritoneal cancer.
+Peritoneal cancer is generally considered a more aggressive type of cancer, with comparatively lower survival rates.
+However, advances in treatment have shown promise in improving outcomes for some patients diagnosed with this disease.

 According to the statistics, the 5-year survival rate for people with peritoneal, ovarian, and fallopian tubes is 49%.
-However, survival rates can vary widely depending on the cancer stage at diagnosis and the type of treatment received.
+However, survival rates can vary widely depending on the stage at which it was diagnosed and the type of treatment one has received.

 Patients with peritoneal cancer need ongoing monitoring and follow-up care after treatment.
 This may involve regular imaging tests and check-ups with healthcare providers to monitor for any signs of recurrence or complications.
 Patients should also be vigilant about reporting new or persistent symptoms to their healthcare provider as soon as possible.

 Peritoneal cancer is rare and aggressive; if there are any symptoms or concerns about a certain health condition, seek medical attention immediately.
 The oncologist at ACTC can help diagnose and treat cancer with a comprehensive approach involving a team of specialists.
 Remember, early detection and treatment can significantly improve the chances of a positive outcome for patients with peritoneal cancer.